omkardeshpande8/streamaggregator/docs/further.md

 ### Functional Testing
 I have stored a few records in a text file, and it is used as input for correctness testing.
 The data in a file is meant to simulate the event buffer.
+By stubbing a server, the application can be tested in streaming fashion.